cs625-datavis-fall19/assignments/Wk2-OpenRefine-tutorial.md

 As we go through the tutorial, I will ask you to perform some extra tasks that we'll discuss together.

-First, download [universityData.csv](universityData.csv) to your local machine to load into OpenRefine.
+First, download [university-data.csv](university-data.csv) to your local machine to load into OpenRefine.

 ### Load file and create project